bluealloy/revm/documentation/src/crates/revm/journaled_state.md

 ## Rationale

 The main motivation behind [EIP-658](https://eips.ethereum.org/EIPS/eip-658) was to provide an unambiguous way to determine the success or failure of a transaction.
 Before [EIP-658](https://eips.ethereum.org/EIPS/eip-658), users had to rely on checking if a transaction had consumed all gas to guess if it had failed.
 However, this was not reliable because of the introduction of the `REVERT` opcode in [EIP-140](https://eips.ethereum.org/EIPS/eip-140).

 Moreover, although full nodes can replay transactions to get their return status, fast nodes can only do this for transactions after their pivot point, and light nodes cannot do it at all.
-This means that without [EIP-658](https://eips.ethereum.org/EIPS/eip-658), it would be impractical for a non-full node to reliably determine the status of a transaction.
+This means that without [EIP-658](https://eips.ethereum.org/EIPS/eip-658), it is impractical for a non-full node to reliably determine the status of a transaction.

 [EIP-658](https://eips.ethereum.org/EIPS/eip-658) addressed this problem by embedding the status code directly in the transaction receipt, making it easily accessible.
 This change was minimal and non-disruptive, while it significantly improved the clarity and usability of transaction receipts.